Vcodio/Lifecycle-Retirement-Simulation/README.md

 # Lifecycle-Retirement-Simulation
 This script is designed to simulate possibility of outcomes to not only simulate how robust your portfolio is at sustaining withdrawals in retirement, but at what age you will be able to retire given an uncertain labor income.

-The simulation is based on a Fixed Spending Rule, where a constant, inflation adjusted amount is withdrawn from the portfolio each year in retirement.
-Over time I plan on upgrading this to use an Amortization based withdrawal strategy that will

 How it Works